Abortion Methods and Pictures

 16 weeks into your pregnancy, or 14 weeks after conception, your baby’s head is erect.
 His or her eyes can slowly move.
 The ears are close to reaching their final position.
 Your baby’s limb movements are becoming coordinated and can be detected during ultrasound exams.
 However, these movements are still too slight to be felt by you.

-In this procedure—done in mostly in the second or third trimester, a needle is inserted into the woman’s abdomen and a saline solution (or similar substance) is instilled into the amniotic sac.
+This procedure is rarely used anymore, and done in mostly in the second or third trimester.
+A needle is inserted into the woman’s abdomen and a saline solution (or similar substance) is instilled into the amniotic sac.
 The child breathes in the salt and is poisoned.
 It usually takes around an hour for the unborn child to die.
 After 33 to 35 hours the woman goes into labor and delivers a dead, shriveled baby.

 Fetal development at 24 weeks: